ionic-team/stencil-site/src/docs/guides/style-guide.md

 #### Name

 Components are not actions, they are conceptually "things".
-It is better to use nouns, instead of verbs, such us: "animation" instead of "animating". "input", "tab", "nav", "menu" are some examples.
+It is better to use nouns instead of verbs, such as "animation" instead of "animating". "input", "tab", "nav", "menu" are some examples.

 #### Modifiers